Working in Brazil?

 Working in Brazil

-Brazil’s economic success and ongoing growth make working in Brazil an attractive option for expats from all over the globe.
+Brazil’s economic success and relatively steady growth make working in Brazil an attractive option for expats from all over the globe.
 For instance, the oil and gas industry as well as the booming financial sector in cities such as São Paulo hold interesting opportunities for expats.

 Expat Jobs in Brazil

 Nevertheless, those who consider working in Brazil should have a thorough plan before leaving their home country.
 The market is highly competitive for self-made expats, and every year a number of expats return home early because their employment in Brazil did not turn out to be what they expected.
 You should be especially aware of the fact that working in Brazil is usually possible only with sufficient knowledge of Portuguese.

 Expats in Brazil are typically transferees from foreign and multinational companies which operate local branches in the country.
 Finding a job without the backing of an HR department can prove very difficult, and self-made expats are rather rare.
 Most of the foreign expatriates working in Brazil are employed in areas such as engineering or the high-tech sector.
 The petrochemical industry, based mainly in Rio de Janeiro and the Cidade do Petróleo (city of petroleum) Macaé, is also a popular employer for foreign nationals.